ontio/ontology-java-sdk/README.md

 ## Overview

-The project is an ontology Java SDK, which is a comprehensive SDK.
+This is a comprehensive Java library for the Ontology blockchain.
 Currently, it supports local wallet management, digital identity management, digital asset management,  deployment and invoke for Smart Contract , and communication with Ontology Blockchain.
 The future will also support more rich functions and applications .

 ## Getting started